Applying for a postgraduate research programme

 Subject-specific requirements include:

-Please note: if any documents are in a language other than English, you must provide official translations.
+Please note, if any documents are in a language other than English, you must provide official translations.
+A Personal Statement is NOT required to be submitted.
+You should select 'Supporting Statement is not required for this programme'.

 Once the University has received your application, your details are recorded and you will be sent an acknowledgement.